ociu/sphinx-traceability-extension/doc/configuration.rst

 ----------------------------------------

 External relationships need to be translated to URL's while rendering.
-For each defined external relationship, an entry in the Python *set* named *traceability_external_relationship_to_url* is needed.
-The URL generation is templated using the *fieldx* keyword, where x is a number incrementing from 1 onwards for each value in the URL that needs to be replaced.
+For each defined external relationship, an entry in the *dictionary* named *traceability_external_relationship_to_url* is needed.
+The URL generation is templated using the *fieldN* keyword, where N is a number incrementing from 1 onwards for each value in the URL that needs to be replaced.

 Example configuration of URL translation of external relationship using 2 fields: